Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Introduction

 To capture the physics of these shape-dependent behaviors, various modeling approaches have been developed.
 The classical \(\mu(I)\) rheology, originally formulated for spheres \cite{jop2006constitutive}, has been extended to frictionless spheroids \cite{nadler2021anisotropic}, to account for kinematic orientation \cite{nadler2018kinematic}.
-The effect of shape has also been incorporated in the kinetic theory of grains \cite{vescovi2024simple}.
-These models serve as important tools for linking microscopic particle interactions to macroscopic flow properties, but they still lack applicability to dense flows of frictional particles.
+The effect of shape has also been incorporated in the kinetic theory of both frictionless \cite{berziStressesOrientationalOrder2016, berziCollisionalDissipationRate2017} and frictional grains \cite{berziDenseShearingFlows2022, vescoviSimpleGeneralizationKinetic2024}, of non-spherical particles via an effective coefficient of restitution to account for frictional dissipation and both order tensors and elastic stresses.
+These models provide a high degree of accuracy with only a couple of fitting parameters, yet their application relies on the measurements of critical volume fraction, which can be challenging to determine under constant stress conditions \cite{campbellStresscontrolledElasticGranular2005}.

-Phase diagrams describing dissipation mechanisms as a function of particle inertia and friction have evolved from early studies on 2D granular spheres \cite{degiuli2016phase} to more complex dense suspensions \cite{trulsson2017effect} and 3D spherocylinders \cite{nagy2020flow}, which showed an extended sliding regime. \kt{Yet, the regime diagram for more complex shapes is missing, and predicting it does not appear trivial.}
+Regime diagrams describing dissipation mechanisms as a function of inertial number and friction have evolved from early studies on 2D granular disks \cite{degiuli2016phase} to more complex dense suspensions \cite{trulsson2017effect} and 3D spherocylinders \cite{nagy2020flow}, which showed an extended sliding regime.
+Yet, the regime diagram for more complex shapes is missing, and predicting it does not appear trivial.

-\kt{ Spatial correlations close to the jamming transition have been analyzed and characterized for both dry granular flows and suspensions \cite{pouliquen2004velocity, silbert2005vibrations, heussinger2013shear, during2014length, ness2016shear, hexner2018two, singh2020shear, zou2022microscopic}, emphasizing the role they play in correlated clusters.
-Despite evidence of spatial correlations playing a key role near jamming, their dependence on particle shape, especially in terms of aspect ratio and out-of-plane dimensions, has not been systematically investigated.}
+Spatial correlations close to the jamming transition have been analyzed and characterized for both dry granular flows and suspensions \cite{pouliquen2004velocity, silbert2005vibrations, heussinger2013shear, during2014length, ness2016shear, hexner2018two, singh2020shear, zou2022microscopic}, emphasizing the role they play in correlated clusters.
+Despite evidence of spatial correlations playing a key role near jamming, their dependence on particle shape, especially in terms of aspect ratio and out-of-plane dimensions, has not been systematically investigated.

-\kt{ While significant progress has been made in understanding the role of elongation in granular flow, the comparative influence of flatness versus elongation remains underexplored—particularly in frictional, dense regimes.}
+While significant progress has been made in understanding the role of elongation in granular flow, the comparative influence of flatness versus elongation remains underexplored—particularly in frictional, dense regimes.